MrAnsonC/blackjack/README.md

 =============================================================
 Future:
 1. Make the "Split" function
+2. Accept special side-bet.
+21+3 and Perfect Pair(PP)
-2. Make the GUI version
+3. Make the GUI version
-3. Make it in java and C++
+4. Make it in java and C++